Super Mario All-Stars

 ![]() |

-In Japan, Super Mario All-Stars was Super Mario Collection, and the title screens reflect the regional releases.
+In Japanese, Super Mario All-Stars is called Super Mario Collection, and the title screens reflect the regional releases.
 In Collection, the logo characters offer a broad flashing palette, whereas in the international versions the title logo is rather bland, still flashing albeit less frequently.

 Pressing Start before the lights turn on causes the game to go to the menu straight away, rather than the lights turning on first (as is the case in the international versions).
 A glitch can be performed in the international versions where the title music still plays by timing the Start button just right before the light switch transition.